MaksimVarivodin/BADTestTask/README.md

 ## Overview

-This project implements a graph data structure with vertices and edges.
+This project implements a graph data structure to create a solve a puzzle.

 ### Functionality